 5. Invest the rest.
 Review your baseline income and monthly spending on a quarterly basis.
 Since your baseline salary was the least you earned over the previous 12 months, you should have money left over.
 If you have any high-interest debt, pay it off.
 After that, start maxing out your tax-favored accounts, including a solo 401(k), Roth IRA and Health Savings Account.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
 Ross’s previous articles include Spending Happily, Picture This and Rewriting the Script.
 Follow Ross on Twitter @RossVMenke.